Author's Note: Yay, my first Victorious fic! :D

 "Yeah, well, would you mind gazing at the moonlight somewhere else?" she asked angrily.

-"Yeah," Andre chimed in, "I mean, what kinda dude just stares up at the moon while hiding inside a bush at a lovely lady's house?"
+"Yeah," Andre chimed in, "I mean, what kinda dude just stares up at the moon while hiding inside a shrub at a lovely lady's house?"

 "A handsome one?"
 Sinjin suggested.